 Failure to report by mandated reporters any suspected incidents of physical abuse (including sexual abuse), abandonment, isolation, financial abuse, abduction, or neglect (including self-neglect) of an elder or a dependent adult is a misdemeanor, punishable by not more than six months in the county jail, or by a fine of not more than $1,000, or by both imprisonment and fine.
 Any mandated reporter who willfully fails to report abuse of an elder or a dependent adult, where the abuse results in death or great bodily injury, may be punished by up to one year in the county jail, or by a fine of up to $5,000, or by both imprisonment and fine (WIC section 15630(h)).

 Officers or employees of financial institutions are mandated reporters of financial abuse (effective January 1, 2007).
 These mandated reporters who fail to report financial abuse of an elder or dependent adult are subject to a civil penalty not exceeding $5,000.
 These civil penalties shall be paid by the financial institution, which is the employer of the mandated reporter, to the party bringing the action.

 Before transferring or discharging a resident, skilled nursing facilities must provide written notice to the resident and the resident’s representative in a language and manner they understand.
 42 C.F.R. §483.15(c)(3)(i).
-Facilities must also now send a copy of the notice to the long-term care ombudsman program.
-See the document below for guidance on sending required transfer/discharge notices to the Kern County Long Term Care Ombudsman Program.
-To verify that your transfer/discharge notice meets the requirements outlined in the law, please seek the assistance of your skilled nursing facility legal counsel.
+Facilities must also send a copy of the notice to the long-term care ombudsman program.
+Click on the link below for facility guidance on sending required transfer/discharge notices to the Kern County Long-Term Care Ombudsman Program.
+To verify that your transfer/discharge notice meets the requirements outlined in the law, please seek the assistance of your skilled nursing facility administrator or legal counsel.